Table of Contents

 - Apple publishes security patches quickly and are not dependent on carrier restrictions.

 - Signal uses only modern, always-on, end-to-end cryptography.
+As of September 2023, Signal now has quantum resistance.

 - Signal allows users to verify encryption key fingerprints.